cogentcore/core/README.md

 + TextArea -- go full editor..

 * Use same technique as IconName for FontName and that can be used to trigger chooser for font_family.

+* add context menus for delete, rename to fileview -- would be a good test to make sure context menu api is sufficiently flexible.

+* update keymaps for each platform

 * update widgets README